Freedom-Club-Sec/Coldwire-python/PROTOCOL.md

 ### 1.1.
 Prologue

 Coldwire is a post-quantum secure communication protocol focused on:
-- Minimal metadata leakage
+- Minimal metadata
-- 0-trust in server (server is just a dumb relay)
+- *0-trust* in server (server is just a dumb relay, and is always assumed malicious)
 - Messages & Keys plausible deniblity
-- Post-quantum future proofing
+- Post-quantum future proofing (NIST Post-quantum algorithms with tier-5 security)
-- Design minimalism
+- Design minimalism (few dependecies, simple UI)

 There are a **best** and **worst** case scenario for Coldwire's security:
-- **Best case security**: Provides unbreakable encryption, no matter how much compute power an adversary has, by utilizing One-time-Pads (OTP) encryption.
+- **Best case security**: Provides *unbreakable encryption*, no matter how much compute power an adversary has, by utilizing One-time-Pads (OTP) encryption.

 - **Worst case security**: Falls back to `ML-KEM-1024` (`Kyber1024`) security

+We depend on The Open-Quantum Safe Project for the implementation of the Post-Quantum (PQ) algorithms.

+We have chosen Python for our first `client` implementation for rapid development, and memory-safety.
+Additionally, this saves us from distributing binaries, which is a great thing security wise.

+What you see in the source code tree, is exactly what you get.
+No surpises.

+Additionally, we do extra effort to prevent 0-day exploits (memory-safety issues) in the underlying LibOQS and Tkinter libraries, by always truncating buffers to safe lengths before passing on to the libraries, we reduce the risk of buffer-overflows.

 There are no persistent contact lists or user directories on the server, no concept of friend requests server-side, no usernames, no avatars, no bio, IPs, no online status, no metadata.

 Server only relays encrypted data between clients, deleting data after delivery.
-Data is only kept in an in-memory database (official implementation uses Redis).
+Data is only kept in an in-memory database (official server implementation uses Redis).

 ### 1.2.
 Terminology & Wording

-`Alice`: User initiating verification (User 1)

-`Bob`: Contact being verified (User 2)
+`Alice`: Our user, or a hypothetical `User 1`

+`Bob`: Our Contact, or a hypothetical `User 2`

 `Client`: The Coldwire client software (context-dependent, could refer to user or app)

 `User`: The human end-user (not the software)

 `SMP`: Socialist Millionaire Problem

+`Dilithium`, `Dilithium5`: Interchangeably refers to `ML-DSA-87`

+`Kyber`, `Kyber1024`: Interchangeably refers to `ML-KEM-1024`

+`per-contact keys`: Refers to a keypair whose public key is **only sent once** to a contact in the `SMP` phase.

-All requests payloads and responses are sent & received in `JSON` format, unless expliclity stated otherwise.
+*All* requests payloads and responses are sent & received in `JSON` format, unless expliclity stated otherwise.

 ## 2. Cryptographic Primitives